bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [2506.8s] This was the main reason all those companies had those nonprofit foundations in Switzerland.
 [2518.1s] Rightfully so, because they said, you only want to have one cap table .
 [2518.1s] Like the Ethereum Foundation, there was no shareholders of Ethereum .
-[2518.1s] There was a nonprofit foundation and a token .
+[2518.1s] Was a nonprofit foundation and a token .
 [2518.1s] The token, if you want to have a share in the economic success of the protocol, you would buy ether .
 [2518.1s] And so later on, there were many other token projects where they had a nonprofit foundation, so no shareholders, no second cap table, and then you would have only the token, and all the value would be there .
 [2518.1s] And now with Uniswap, you have this problem of having, again, shareholders and tokens .